buren/meta-secretary/README.md

 ## About
 Meta Secretary is a simple Rails app to keep track of deploys for code that is hosted on GitHub.
-* Currently a GitHub organization name is needed inorder to make Meta Secretary work properly.
 * A GitHub user token with access to all deployed repositories is needed, note that it can't be a organization token.

 ## Create deploy